nsanirudh/MegdapBlogs/ASR.md

+# Why do we need ASR

+Speech recognition technology allows computers to take spoken audio, interpret it and generate text from it.
+But how do computers understand human speech?
+The short answer is…the wonder of signal processing.
+Speech is simply a series of sound waves created by our vocal chords when they cause air to vibrate around them.
+These sound waves are recorded by a microphone, and then converted into an electrical signal.
+The signal is then processed using advanced signal processing technologies, isolating syllables and words.
+Over time, the computer can learn to understand speech from experience, thanks to incredible recent advances in artificial intelligence and machine learning.
+But signal processing is what makes it all possible.

 # Hello World of ASR

 ASR or Automatic Speech Recognition is a process which takes a continuous audio speech signal